Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Whether you’re interested in a role in one of our call centres or science labs, we’re looking for people like you with real passion and a burning desire to make things better.

-Our overarching aim is to ensure that Thames Water is a great, diverse and inclusive place to work.
+Our overarching aim is to ensure that Thames Water is great, diverse, and inclusive place to work.
 We welcome applications from everyone and offer extra support for those who need it throughout the recruitment process.
-We aim to remove any real or perceived barriers to success, so if you need assistance, we’re here to help and support you.
+Our aim is to remove any real or perceived barriers to success, so if you need assistance, we’re here to help and support.

 When a crisis happens, we all rally around to support our customers.
 As part of Team Thames, you’ll have the opportunity to sign up to support our customers on the frontline as an ambassador.
-Full training will be given for what is undoubtedly an enriching experience.
-It’s also a great opportunity to learn more about our business, meet colleagues and earn some extra money along the way.
+Full training will be given for what is undoubtedly an incredibly rewarding experience.
+It’s also a great opportunity to learn more about our business and meet colleagues.

 Disclaimer: Due to the high volume of applications we receive, we may close the advert earlier than the advertised date, so we encourage you to apply as soon as possible to avoid disappointment